The p-torsion subgroup scheme of an elliptic curve: The -torsion subgroup scheme

 \begin{Theorem} Let $k$ be a field of positive characteristic $p\leq11$.
 Then every twisted form of $\mu_p\oplus(\ZZ/p\ZZ)$ endowed with a bilinear, alternating and nondegenerate pairing can be realised as subgroup scheme of an elliptic curve over $k$.
 In particular, Question (B) has a positive answer for $k$. \end{Theorem}

-\prf By Theorem \ref{easy main result} and Remark \ref{perfect remark} we may assume that $k$ is not perfect.
+\prf By Corollary \ref{cor easy main result} and Remark \ref{perfect remark} we may assume that $k$ is not perfect.
 Given a purely inseparable field extension $k\subset k'$ of degree $p$, there exists an element $j\in k$ such that $k'=k[\sqrt[p]{j}]$.
 Then we choose an elliptic curve $E$ over $k$ with $j(E)=j$.

 By Proposition \ref{hasse and j} it remains to realise all possible Hasse invariants on such curves.
 In characteristic $p=2$ there is only the Hasse invariant $h=[1]$ and we get our result in this characteristic.
 In characteristic $p=3$ we can use quadratic twists of this curve $E$ to realise every possible Hasse invariant (see Remark \ref{refined easy main result}) and since twisting does not change the $j$-invariant, we also get our result in this characteristic.